2004 Pieland / Taito

-Bubble Bobble was very ironically being developed by Ste Ruddy, the very same developer who did the fantastic C64 conversion 20 years ago.
-Infact, a fair bit of the games code has actually been borrowed from the C64 source code, including the airflow and baddie data from the game.
+Bubble Bobble was very ironically being developed by Ste Ruddy, the very same developer who did the fantastic C64 conversion 20 years or so before.
+In fact, a fair bit of the games code has actually been borrowed from the C64 source code, including the airflow and baddie data from the game.

 Sadly the excellent conversion was not to be finished or picked up by any developers, which is a huge shame.
 It seems the game is pretty much there, but just lacks some sound.
-Paul Drury discovered Stes conversion when talking to Ste for an installment of Desert Island Disks for Retro Gamer magazine.
+Paul Drury discovered Ste’s conversion when talking to Ste for an instalment of Desert Island Disks for Retro Gamer magazine many years ago.
 Its thanks to Paul that we are able to show you the video clips you can see of the game running.

 So for now we can at least take a glimpse of a great little conversion, but it seems that no-one will be playing this anytime soon apart from Ste himself.

 Thanks to Paul Drury and Ste Ruddy for the information and video clips.